algolife-research/stochastic/doc/CONCEPTUAL_FRAMEWORK.md

 - **Payloads**: The transient data structures moving through the system.

 ### 4.2 The Audio Engine
 The audio engine is a slave to the graph simulation.
 It does not "know" the song.
-It simply reacts to `PacketArrived` events at `Emitter` coordinates.
+It simply reacts to `PacketArrived` events at `speaker` coordinates.
 This decouples the composition logic (Graph) from the sound generation (Synth), allowing for:
 - **Hot-swapping synthesis engines** (e.g., switching from Web Audio to MIDI out).
 - **Visual-only modes** (silent simulation).